Course Code: MSENPRTPAD

 Entry to the MSc in Engineering Practice is based on applicants having

-Entry to a route/specialism is based on applicants having completed one of the Specialist Diplomas in their chosen route.
+Entry to a route/specialism is based on applicants having completed one of the Professional Diplomas in their chosen route.
 Six routes are currently offered as listed below.
 The route will be indicated in your academic transcript.

 2. Operations Management

-If you have not completed a 30 ECTS Level 9 Specialist Diploma at the University of Limerick but have done so at another Academic Institution, then your application will be reviewed by the Academic Programme Director at the School of Engineering at the University of Limerick.
+If you have not completed a 30 ECTS Level 9 Professional Diploma at the University of Limerick but have done so at another Academic Institution, then your application will be reviewed by the Academic Programme Director at the School of Engineering at the University of Limerick.

 This is a direct entry programme with applicants following the standard Graduate and Professional Studies (GPS) admissions process.